Christmas tree: Adoption by European nobility

 In the early 19th century, the custom became popular among the nobility and spread to royal courts as far as Russia.
-Introduced by Fanny von Arnstein and popularized by Princess Henrietta of Nassau-Weilburg the Christmas tree reached Vienna in 1814 during the Congress of Vienna, and the custom spread across Austria in the following years.
+Introduced by Fanny von Arnstein and popularized by Princess Henrietta of Nassau-Weilburg, the Christmas tree reached Vienna in 1814, during the Congress of Vienna, and the custom spread across Austria in the following years.
 In France, the first Christmas tree was introduced in 1840 by the duchesse d'Orléans.
-In Denmark a Danish newspaper claims that the first attested Christmas tree was lit in 1808 by countess Wilhemine of Holsteinborg.
-It was the aging countess who told the story of the first Danish Christmas tree to the Danish writer Hans Christian Andersen in 1865.
+In Denmark, a newspaper company claims that the first attested Christmas tree was lit in 1808 by Countess Wilhemine of Holsteinborg.
+It was the aging countess who told the story of the first Danish Christmas tree to Danish writer Hans Christian Andersen in 1865.
 He had published a fairy tale called The Fir-Tree in 1844, recounting the fate of a fir tree being used as a Christmas tree.

 Adoption by country or region

 Germany

 By the early 18th century, the custom had become common in towns of the upper Rhineland, but it had not yet spread to rural areas.
 Wax candles, expensive items at the time, are found in attestations from the late 18th century.

-Along the lower Rhine, an area of Roman Catholic majority, the Christmas tree was largely regarded as a Protestant custom.
+Along the Lower Rhine, an area of Roman Catholic majority, the Christmas tree was largely regarded as a Protestant custom.
 As a result, it remained confined to the upper Rhineland for a relatively long period of time.
 The custom did eventually gain wider acceptance beginning around 1815 by way of Prussian officials who emigrated there following the Congress of Vienna.

 In the 19th century, the Christmas tree was taken to be an expression of German culture and of Gemütlichkeit, especially among emigrants overseas.

 A decisive factor in winning general popularity was the German army's decision to place Christmas trees in its barracks and military hospitals during the Franco-Prussian War.
 Only at the start of the 20th century did Christmas trees appear inside churches, this time in a new brightly lit form.